Enemies With Benefits

 June 28, 2019

 I remember when I was a kid playing outside with my friends, whenever there were wasps sightings we would run away scared silly.
 Why would we not?
-Wasps that time already had such a bad name.
-We watch Saturday morning cartoons and there you see wasps chasing the big bad bear around for bothering them!
+Wasps at that time already had such a bad name.
+We watch Saturday morning cartoons and there you see wasps chasing the big bad bear around to bother them!
 I mean, what were we supposed to do when even bears fear them?